mvaganov/CmdLineAsteroids/notes.md

 each of the key input changes should happen about 100 milliseconds apart.

 If the timing is reduced to less than the deltaTime of a frame, some of these inputs will become lost, and the circle will not move the same amount.
-This bug, and many others, are because my key event system is currently just one switch statement and one variable.
-Lets make a Key Input system.
+Lets make a Key Input system to solve this and other bugs.

 `scene`
 src/MrV/CommandLine/KeyInput.cs